-Discussion with staff, residents, observation of practice and review of care records confirmed that residents were enabled and supported to engage and participate in meaningful activities for example arts and crafts, quizzes, walks around the grounds of the home.
-Arrangements were in place for residents to maintain links with their friends, families and wider community for example attending local day centres, visiting local shops and going out for lunch.
+Discussion with staff and residents, observation of practice and review of care records confirmed that residents were enabled and supported to engage and participate in meaningful activities, for example, residents were supported to visit local shops, play quizzes and participate in music themed events.
+Arrangements were in place for residents to maintain links with their friends, families and wider community, for example, a number of residents attended local day centres.